 A household is eligible if a member of the household meets one of the criteria below:

-- Has an income that is at or below 135% of the Federal Poverty Guidelines or participates in certain assistance programs, such as SNAP, Medicaid, or Lifeline
+- Has an income that is at or below 200% of the federal poverty guidelines

-- Approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020 or 2020-2021 school year
+- Is a K-12 student who attends a school approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020, 2020-2021, or 2021-2022 school year

 - Received a Federal Pell Grant during the current award year

-- Meets the eligibility criteria for a participating provider's existing low-income or COVID-19 program
+- Meets the eligibility criteria for a participating provider's existing low-income program